nigelb/OGC_JAXB/README.md

 		</xs:complexContent>
 	</xs:complexType>
 ```
-The problem is that the class that is generated to implement this has the form:
+The problem is that the class generated for this this (schema element above) ends up defined like this:
 ```java
       .
       .